Mirantis/mke-docs/content/docs/migrate-from-MKE-3.md

      ```

 {{< callout type="info" >}} The conversion of the Calico datastore from etcd to
-KDD may take up to 30 minutes, depending on the size of the cluster.
+KDD typically takes about 20 seconds per node, depending on the size of the cluster.
 On
-completion, the following confirmation will display:
+completion, the following confirmation displays:

 ```shell
 {"message":"Calico datastore migration from etcd to kdd successful"}